 In 1996 he founded Flare Publications, and since then Frank has edited and published over two dozen astrology books, including Astrology in the Year Zero (Phillipson, 2000), The Contemporary Astrologer’s Handbook (Tompkins, 2006), and a revised edition of The Twelve Houses by Howard Sasportas (2007), with tribute essays to Sasportas by Liz Greene, Darby Costello, Melanie Reinhart, Laura Boomer-Trent and Erin Sullivan.

-Recent titles include Vocational Astrology by Faye Blake (formerly Faye Cossar, 2012, 2017), Kim Farley’s Mind Maps and From Symbol to Substance: Training the Astrological Intuition by Richard Swatton.
+Recent titles include Vocational Astrology by Faye Blake (formerly Faye Cossar, 2012, 2017), Kim Farley's Astro Mind Maps, and From Symbol to Substance and The Horary Process (due in 2020), both by Richard Swatton.

 Frank has also published his own work: the textbook Getting to the Heart of Your Chart: Playing Astrological Detective (2012), and his book of essays Horoscope Snapshots (2014), plus the modern classic Palmistry 4 Today (originally Rider, 2002, new edition 2010), which has been translated into half a dozen languages.

 Through Flare and the LSA, Frank has also published smaller volumes that have proved immensely popular.
 These include: Solar Arc Directions (2011), The Astrology of Love, Sex and Attraction (2015), Humour in the Horoscope (2015), The Midheaven: Spotlight on Success (2016) and Dialogues: Tools for the Working Astrologer (with Mark Jones, 2016).